its-hmny/BiKayaOS/README.md

 In case of error the method print out a message and then stops the execution indeterminately *term_gets()* takes two parameters the char array and its length and cycles until the endline is retrieved or until the max index is reached.

-When the input is read the string is passed to the *print()* method in the **devutils.c** file.
+When the input is read the string is passed to the *print()* method in the **printer_utils.c** file.
 This is a simple infinite loop cycle that loops till the \0 is reached and at every iteration calls the *print_char()* method that as for the term_getchar() above puts the char in the registrer and checks for error before and after the instruction execution

+Both the term_utils and the printer_utils source and headers are in ./device.

 There isn't any type of iteration so after everything went fine the system will put himself on an endless sleep cicle, and should be manually resetted.